7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Typical progression benchmarks:

-- $10-50K: Refining operations, building repeat customers
+- USD $10-50K: Refining operations, building repeat customers

-- $50-250K: Expanding product lines, wholesale opportunities
+- USD $50-250K: Expanding product lines, wholesale opportunities

-- $250K-1M: Team building, automation implementation
+- USD $250K-1M: Team building, automation implementation

-- $1M+: Strategic partnerships, possible acquisition interest
+- USD $1M+: Strategic partnerships, retail expansion, and possible acquisition interest

 Expansion Strategies